 The Equity action in the 2022 Estuary Blueprint aims to promote environmental equity in the San Francisco Estuary region in concurrent, complementary ways.
 Equity is both integrated in actions throughout the Estuary Blueprint, and explicitly featured as its own action.
 This deliberate decision recognizes that if equity is not prioritized in our work, it will fall to the wayside and perpetuate an inequitable status quo.
-It also recognizes the need for broader stakeholder representation at earlier phases at the planning table.
-It seeks to prioritize the needs of those that have been marginalized from previous adaptation and other regional environmental planning processes and those that have historically lacked the ability to participate due to institutional, systemic institutional barriers.
+It also recognizes the need for broader stakeholder representation at the planning table in earlier phases of development.
+It seeks to prioritize the needs of those that have been marginalized from previous adaptation and other regional environmental planning processes and those that have historically lacked the ability to participate due to systemic and institutional barriers.